Alan Winnington: Slavery

-In Liangshan (literally meaning ‘cool mountains’) in China's southwest between Sichuan and Yunnan, there existed a complex system of slavery and nobility among the Yi people (often called Lolo, Nuosu, though Winnington called them Norsu).
+In Liangshan (literally meaning 'cool mountains') in China's southwest between Sichuan and Yunnan, there existed a complex system of slavery and nobility among the Yi people (often called Lolo, Nuosu, though Winnington called them Norsu).
 The Yi people were split into three social classes; the nuohuo or Black Yi (nobles), qunuo or White Yi (commoners), and slaves.
 The White Yi were free and could own slaves and property but were bound to a lord.
 Other ethnic groups in Liangshan including Hans were held as slaves by the Yi.
 During the 1950s the Chinese Communist Party attempted to abolish the practice of slavery in rural China, a process which Winnington recorded in his writings.
 However, slavery as a way of life was so deeply entrenched within Yi society that it took years to convince the people, including many of the slaves themselves, that the system of slavery could be abolished.
 During his time in Liangshi, Winnington spent months interviewing Yi people from all social classes including slaves, slave owners, commoners and nobility.

 Head-hunters

-After months with in Liangshan, Winnington travelled to the border between China and Burma to meet the Wa people, many of whom practiced head-hunting and would keep decapitated heads in baskets in an attempt to promote crop growth.
+After months with in Liangshan, Winnington travelled to the border between China and Burma to meet the Wa people, many of whom practiced head-hunting and would keep severed heads in baskets in an attempt to promote crop growth.
 Winnington wrote that by the time he was able to interview and record the Wa, including numerous head-hunters, the practice of head-hunting was already in the process of being abolished.
 Winnington found that many of the Wa he interviewed viewed head-hunting as an embarrassing and shameful practice that they would be happy to see abolished.